 A Database Management System (DBMS) stores data in the form of tables, uses ER model and the goal is ACID properties.
-For example a DBMS of college has tables for students, faculty, etc.
+For example, a DBMS of college has tables for students, faculty, etc.

 An ordinary Database can store MBs to GBs of data and that too for a specific purpose.
 For storing data of TB size, the storage shifted to Data Warehouse.
 Besides this, a transactional database doesn’t offer itself to analytics.
-To effectively perform analytics, an organization keeps a central Data Warehouse to closely study its business by organizing, understanding and using its historic data for taking strategic decisions and analyzing trends.
+To effectively perform analytics, an organization keeps a central Data Warehouse to closely study its business by organizing, understanding, and using its historic data for taking strategic decisions and analyzing trends.

 This article is contributed by Sheena Kohli.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.